fazo96/ipfs-boards/PROTOCOL.md

 ### Data Storage

-Each user exposes a folder called `ipfs-boards` in the root of the IPNS publication, containing:
+Each user exposes a folder called `ipfs-boards-profile` in the root of the IPNS publication, containing:

 - boards